Best of Georgia & Armenia

 About Georgia State

-Georgia and Armenia may sound like unconventional destinations, but trust us, they ought to be tops on your list of places to visit.
-Our 10-day trip is a wonderful showcase of the cultural and natural highlights the Caucasus Region has to offer, with a huge helping of beautiful architecture and delicious cuisine to boot.
+Georgia and Armenia may sound like unconventional destinations, but trust us, they ought to top your list of places to visit.
+Our eight-day trip is a wonderful showcase of the cultural and natural highlights the Caucasus Region has to offer, with a huge helping of beautiful architecture and delicious cuisine to boot.
 Stroll the narrow streets of Tbilisi, tour ancient monasteries, stare down massive mountain ranges, visit with friendly locals, and soak up all the exotic culture of this underexplored region.

+Your Foodie Moment: Local Lunch and Wine Tasting, Kakheti.
 Echmiadzin visit.
 Khor Virap visit.
 Garni Roman temple and gorge visit.
-Geghard Monastery visit.
 Lake Sevan stop with visit to monasteries.
 Sanahin visit.
 City tour of Tbilisi.
 Georgian Military Road drive.
 Mtskheta’s UNESCO-listed churches visit.
 Jvari Monastery and Svetitskhoveli Cathedral visit.
-Kazbegi visit.
-Hike to Sameba Church.
-Ananuri architectural complex visit.
-Tsinandali Park visit.
-Alaverdi Cathedral and Gremi architectural complex visit.
-Winery visit with wine tasting (Kvareli).
-Local lunches in Garni and Sighnaghi.
+Hike to Uplistsikhe Cave.
 All transport between destinations and to/from included activities.

 Group Leader Description